TAI TF Kaan

-The TAI Kaan, also referred to as the TF ("Turkish Fighter", formerly TF-X) and MMU (Milli Muharip Uçak, Turkish for "National Combat Aircraft"), is a stealth, twin-engine, all-weather air superiority fighter currently under development by Turkish Aerospace Industries (TAI).
+TAI Kaan, internally referred to as the TF (lit.
+'Turkish Fighter') and MMU (Milli Muharip Uçak), is a fifth-generation stealth, twin-engine, all-weather air superiority fighter currently under development by Turkish Aerospace Industries (TAI).
 Designed to replace the Turkish Air Force’s fleet of F-16 Fighting Falcons, the Kaan is also intended for export to international markets.

 The prototype performed taxi and ground tests on 16 March 2023 and was ceremonially rolled out two days later.
 Its maiden flight, initially scheduled for 27 December 2023, one day before the maiden flight of the TAI Anka-3, was completed on 21 February 2024.

 Development

 On 15 December 2010, Turkey's Defence Industry Executive Committee (SSIK) approved the design, development, and manufacture of a national next-generation air superiority fighter to replace Turkey's F-16 fleet and operate alongside other key assets such as the F-35 Lightning II.

 In 2011, Turkey's Undersecretariat for Defence Industries (SSM), now known as the Defence Industry Agency, signed an agreement with Turkish Aerospace Industries (TAI) for the conceptual development of the aircraft's basic capabilities.
 TAI and TUSAŞ Engine Industries (TEI) were assigned to lead the design, development, and entry processes of the fighter.
 The studies aimed to determine the fighter’s cost, evaluate potential mechanical and electronic systems, and assess the opportunities and challenges within military aviation.

 Funding of approximately US$20 million was allocated for a two-year conceptual design phase, conducted by TAI.
 TAI officials projected completion of this phase by late 2013, after which a report would be submitted to the Prime Minister to approve the budget and framework for the development phase.
 Janes described the project as "extremely ambitious."

 In 2024, it was announced that TÜBİTAK and Aselsan would support TAI in the development and construction of the aircraft.